gear-foundation/vara-wiki/docs/examples/Standards/vft-frontend.md

 ### Deploy Your Contract

-Make sure your VFT contract is already deployed on VARA and you have its address (ProgramId).
+Make sure your VFT contract is already deployed on Vara testnet or mainnet (via [Gear IDEA](idea.gear-tech.io)) and you have its address (ProgramId).

 ### Generate Client Library